Art Journal Adventure & how it startedPosted: February 2, 2023 Filed under: Art Journal, Classes | Tags: Art Journal, Classes 3 Comments

 As in previous classes I am going to do some giveaways.
 I will give away a class registration to a blog reader, please leave a comment below to tell me if you have started making Christmas cards yet.
 I will also host a craft store gift card giveaway for those who sign up for the class.

-Registration is open now and you will immediately have access to the Introduction, Supply information and ‘Foliage & Fillers’ technique lesson.
-All the wreath project lessons will be accessible on Thursday November 11.
+Registration is open and all content is available.
 For more information or to register click here: WREATHS – STAMPED & PAINTED

 To see my other online classes click here: ONLINE CLASSES with HEATHER TELFORD